rodrigo-rac2/catalog-api/README.md

 Contributions to the project are welcome.
 Please ensure to follow the project's contribution guidelines and code of conduct when submitting patches or features.

 For any questions or issues, please open an issue on the project's GitHub repository, and a maintainer will get back to you as soon as possible.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.